torvalds/linux/Documentation/gpu/amdgpu/debugfs.rst

 Run benchmarks using the DMA engine the driver uses for GPU memory paging.
 Write a number to the file to run the test.
 The results are written to the kernel log.
-VRAM is on device memory (dGPUs) or cave out (APUs) and GTT (Graphics Translation Tables) is system memory that is accessible by the GPU.
+VRAM is on device memory (dGPUs) or carve out (APUs) and GTT (Graphics Translation Tables) is system memory that is accessible by the GPU.
 The following tests are available: